 On December 8th 2021, the Extraordinary General Meeting of the Bank approved the Programme.
-Effective January 31st 2022, the Bank launched the Programme on the terms proposed by the Chairman of the PFSA.
+On January 31st 2022, the Bank launched the Compromise and Settlement Programme for clients repaying foreign currency-linked mortgage loans under rules proposed by the Chairman of the Financial Supervision Commission.